-Although a blog (or a bulletin board) may seem to be an online interactive electronic forum, for FINRA, the treatment of a blog will depend on the manner and purpose for which the blog has been constructed.
+Although a blog (or a bulletin board) may seem to be an online interactive electronic forum, for FINRA, the treatment of a blog depends on the manner and purpose for which the blog has been constructed.
 Blogs consisting of static postings are deemed advertisements, and their contents require prior principal approval before posting.
 Most blogs today are used to engage in real-time interactive communications with third parties.
 As a result, these blogs may be deemed online interactive electronic forums and regulated as public appearances.

 FINRA penalized a registered representative for, among other things, misrepresenting her career accomplishments and her employer firm on a profile posted on a third-party website without obtaining prior principal approval from her then-current employer.
 FINRA cited FINRA Rules 2110 and 2210.
 The same representative was cited for violating FINRA Rule 2210 for "tweeting" a recommendation on a particular security without prior principal approval.
-According to FINRA, the content of the "tweets" was "unbalanced, overly positive and often predicted an imminent price increase."
-FINRA did not object to the form of the communication; it objected to the content and the lack of prior approval.